Allan Octavian Hume: Theosophy

 Hume's interest in theosophy took root around 1879.
 An 1880 newspaper reports the initiation of his daughter and wife into the movement.
 Hume did not have great regard for institutional Christianity, but believed in the immortality of the soul and in the idea of a supreme ultimate.
 Hume wanted to become a chela (student) of the Tibetan spiritual gurus.
 During the few years of his connection with the Theosophical Society Hume wrote three articles on Fragments of Occult Truth under the pseudonym "H. X." published in The Theosophist.
 These were written in response to questions from Mr. W.H.
 Terry, an Australian Theosophist.

 He also privately printed several Theosophical pamphlets titled Hints on Esoteric Theosophy.
 The later numbers of the Fragments, in answer to the same enquirer, were written by A.P.
-Sinnett and signed by him, as authorized by Mahatma K. H., A Lay-Chela.
+Sinnett and signed by him, as authorised by Mahatma K. H., A Lay-Chela.
 Hume also wrote under the pseudonym "Aletheia".

 Madame Blavatsky was a regular visitor at Hume's Rothney castle at Simla and an account of her visit may be found in Simla, Past and Present by Edward John Buck (whose father Sir Edward Charles Buck succeeded Hume as secretary to the Revenue and Agricultural Department).